 talosctl --talosconfig=./talosconfig \ config endpoint 192.168.0.2 192.168.0.3 192.168.0.4

-The node is the target node on which you wish to perform the API call.
+The node is the target you wish to perform the API call on.

 --nodes to any

-supply the node or (comma-delimited) nodes on which you wish to perform the
+talosctl command to supply the node or (comma-separated) nodes on which you wish to perform the operation.

 For a more in-depth discussion of Endpoints and Nodes, please see talosctl.

 You can reference which configuration file to use directly with the